 Frank Taormina, retired social studies teacher and lecturer at Union College will be giving a talk on the history of the Erie Canal.
 The contemporary Erie Canal has been much in the news lately.
 The Erie Canal played a significant role in the history of New York and the nation and helped make the “Empire State”.

 The original Erie Canal ran about 363 miles from Albany to Buffalo (the Hudson River to Lake Erie) creating a water route from New York City and the Atlantic Ocean to the Great Lakes.
 The canal helped the City of New York eclipse Philadelphia as North America’s largest city and port.
 Continue reading

-Entries are being accepted through August 30, 2014 for the 9th annual Erie Canalway Photo Contest.
-Winning photos will be featured in the 2015 Erie Canalway calendar, which will be available free of charge in December.
+Entries are being accepted through August 28, 2015 for the 10th annual Erie Canalway Photo Contest.
+Winning photos will be featured in the 2016 Erie Canalway calendar, which is available free of charge in December.

 Amateur and professional photographers are invited to submit images in four contest categories: On the Water, Along the Trail, Canal Communities, and Classic Canal.
 Continue reading

 Applications are now available to eligible municipalities and not-for-profit organizations to compete for Technical Assistance Grants (TAG), a grant program of the Preservation League of New York State and the New York State Council on the Arts (NYSCA).
 The Erie Canalway National Heritage Corridor has provided additional support for the fall TAG funding round.

 A total of $28,690 is available, which includes $18,690 from NYSCA and $10,000 from the Erie Canalway National Heritage Corridor.
 Funds from the Erie Canalway National Heritage Corridor must be used within the corridor.
 Continue reading